7 Steps To Build A Strong A/B Testing Plan:

 4.1 Prioritising A/B Test Bucket Ideas:

-There are a number of frameworks for the prioritisation of A/B testing ideas, but here we will use the PIE (Potential, Importance, Ease) model developed by Widerfunnel.
+There are a number of frameworks for the prioritisation of A/B testing ideas.
+Here we will use the PIE (Potential, Importance, Ease) model developed by Widerfunnel.
 This is a simple, but effective method for prioritising ideas.
-This is necessary because you can only run a limited number of experiments at any one time on your site or app and you will want to ensure your own scarce resources are allocated to tests most likely to give you the biggest return on investment (ROI).
+This is necessary because you can only run a limited number of experiments at any one time on your site or app.
+You will want to ensure your own scarce resources are allocated to tests most likely to give you the biggest return on investment (ROI).

 This should be based primarily on data (e.g. bounce rate, top exit page, funnel drop off rates and conversion rates).
 You should also how big an improvement you can make to the page considering how long ago the page was designed, have any A/B tests been run on the page to improve its performance and are there any conversion killers present.

-Prioritise high traffic pages ahead of other pages because they give you the greatest opportunity to deliver a large ROI and they also minimise the time it takes to complete an experiments.
+Prioritise high traffic pages ahead of other pages.
+They give you the greatest opportunity to deliver a large ROI and they also minimise the time it takes to complete an experiments.
 Also consider top entry pages, landing pages with expensive traffic (i.e. pay-per-click visitors) and business critical pages (e.g. check-out and registration).
-Template tests can also deliver big returns because they allow you to test changes across a whole category of pages and thus aggregate traffic from many different pages.
+Template tests can also deliver big returns.
+They allow you to test changes across a whole category of pages and aggregate traffic from many different pages.

-Some ideas are so easy and simple to test that you can quickly create and execute them when you have a suitable gap in your schedule.
-Other ideas can be very political, thus taking a lot of time and effort to get them approved.
-Other tests are just very complex, such as alternative user journeys, and so they take time to develop and set up.
+Some ideas are so easy and simple to test.
+You can quickly create and execute them when you have a suitable gap in your schedule.
+Other ideas can be very political, taking a lot of time and effort to get them approved.
+Other tests are just very complex, such as alternative user journeys.
+They take time to develop and set up.

 - Site-wide elements such as navigation, call-to-actions and banners.